This article was last updated on November 21, 2024, to reflect the latest developments in service dog air travel.

 The final section of the DOT Form requires you to recognize that your service animal must be harnessed, leashed, or tethered at all times while at the airport and during the flight.

 You must also acknowledge that if your service dog causes any damage, the airline can charge you for any repairs.
 Finally, you must acknowledge that you are signing an official DOT document.
-That means if you knowingly make false statements, you can be subject to fines and other penalties.
-Therefore, it’s important to be truthful and accurate about your health condition and service dog’s abilities.
+That means if you knowingly make false statements, you can be subject to fines and other penalties, making it important to be truthful and accurate about your health condition and service dog’s abilities.

 For Flights Longer than 8 Hours

-If you are boarding a flight that will last longer than 8 hours, you must complete an additional form, called the Department of Transportation’s Service Animal Relief Attestation Form (Relief Form).
+If you are boarding a flight that will last longer than 8 hours, you’ll need an additional form called the Department of Transportation’s Service Animal Relief Attestation Form (Relief Form).

 The Relief Form is fairly straightforward to complete.
 It requires you to select one of two options: